Jira Software 8.16.x release notes

 If you're thinking to move to Data Center, check our recommendations first.
 See: Infrastructure recommendations for Jira.

-DATA CENTERGet more insights into the usage of custom fields
+Get more insights into the usage of custom fields DATA CENTER

 Too many custom fields can clutter your Jira instance and affect performance, but knowing which one to delete isn’t always easy.
 To make it less of a rocket science, every custom field now includes data about its usage so you can identify the important ones and part ways with the rest.